What Does an Instant Pot Do?

 Instant Pot Starter Guide

 I need to get to how to make the Instant Pot Stroganoff, I know.
-But just in case you do not yet have an Instant Pot or just in case you still have yours sitting in an unopened box, I thought I would share a few helpful links with you….
-Ok, so let’s get to how to make a clean (dairy free!)
-Instant Pot Stroganoff….
+But just in case you do not yet have an Instant Pot or just in case you still have yours sitting in an unopened box, I thought I would share a few helpful links with you….- The Instant Pot Starter Guide from Heidi Swanson of 101 Cookbooks is a great all-purpose guide.
+She also includes a few delicious-sounding links to other healthy Instant Pot recipes.

 Paleo Friendly (substitute zucchini noodles for grain pasta) / Egg Free/ Bean Free / Grain Free (substitute zucchini noodles for grain pasta / Dairy Free/ Gluten Free (substitute zucchini noodles for grain pasta)